-Dacia Abela credits her employment as a paralegal at Maurice Blackburn Lawyers to the volunteer work, internships, and practical study approach she experienced at VU.
+Dacia Abela credits her early career success to the volunteer work, internships, and practical study approach she experienced at VU.
 She has her sights set on being admitted as a lawyer and working in the area of social justice.

 "I chose VU because of the fantastic opportunities available through industry connections, and the fact that the law school is situated within the legal precinct.
 During my degree I volunteered at Footscray Community Legal Centre, which drove my passion for social justice.
 I later took up a volunteer position at Wyndham Legal Service (now WEstJustice) and ended up gaining experience in various areas.
 I was able to use this experience as a credit for one of my subjects and I continue to volunteer with WEstJustice today.